bitwhip/bitwhip/README.md

 This video can be sent P2P or to a server.
 You can watch your BitWHIP generated stream in BitWHIP or on your browser, phone, tv or even your car!

 BitWHIP is built on open protocols so should work pretty much anywhere.
-BitWHIP uses WHIP so it can be sent to [Broadcast Box][discord-invite-url], Twitch, Cloudflare or any WHIP server of your choice.
+BitWHIP uses WHIP so it can be sent to [Broadcast Box][https://github.com/glimesh/broadcast-box], Twitch, Cloudflare or any WHIP server of your choice.
 It should also interop with your favorite tools and libraries like OBS, FFmpeg or GStreamer.

 ## Building
+BitWHIP uses [just](https://github.com/casey/just) to make installing dependencies and building easier.
+To build this project first you install `just` and then execute `install-deps`.

 ### Install Just
 `cargo install just`